atomiccontainer/aclog/README.markdown

 # aclog

-App container introspection.
+Container profile & introspection.

 ```Go
 import "github.com/christianvozar/aclog"
 ```

-aclog is intended for Go applications designed to run specifically within container runtimes.
+aclog detects information about the running container and its runtime.
 The aim is to provide an inventory of the executing container and its runtime for debugging purposes.

 ## Usage